rchallie/get_next_line/README.md

 - Result        : 110%
 - Observations  : Thx to [@tpOns](https://github.com/tp0ns) for him help

-This is my get_net_line project from the 42 cursus, need help: rchallie@student.42.fr
+This is my get_next_line project from the 42 cursus, need help: rchallie@student.42.fr